bing0fuel/YetAnotherWebResume/README.md

 # Yet Another Web Resume (YAWR)

-A (hopefully) dead simple to configure web resume written in AngularJS.
-The primary goal of this app was to be able to display the resume in any modern browser without needing to set up any database or heavy web server.
-As long as it is accessed via http(s):// and not file://, it should work almost anywhere.
+A (hopefully) dead simple way to create a web resume that doesn't look like it is from the 90s.
+Powered by Angular JS and Bootstrap.

 ### Here's what it looks like
 ![](https://raw.github.com/suw/YetAnotherWebResume/master/assets/img/screenshot.png)